armankhondker/aVeryFunCryptoService/README.md

 Design
 ---
 #### Constraints
-* We an accept an input stream of positive, negative, and zero values.
+* We expect an input stream of positive, negative, and zero values.
 * We have limited RAM and for the storage of the input values.
 * No client authentication, nor server side TLS/SSL necessary

 #### Assumptions
-* We will only recieve integer as inputs to our API's that are within the valid range.
+* We will only recieve integer as inputs to our API's that are within the valid range (positive, negative, zero).
 * We will only initialize one symmetric key to be used to all of our encryption/decryption operations.
 * We don't need to store our API calls into any sort of database.
 * We will only use one initlization vector for all encryption/decryption operations.